WMGK: Move to adult contemporary

 WUSL, the chief rival to WMGK, switched to country music in 1981.
-In 1989, WEAZ, an easy listening outlet known as "Easy 101," made the transition to Soft AC, and in 1993, changed its call sign to WBEB, calling itself "B-101."
+In 1989, WEAZ, an easy listening outlet known as "Easy 101", made the transition to soft AC, and in 1993, changed its call sign to WBEB, calling itself "B-101".
 Easy 101 had a large number of listeners, and most of them stayed with the station when it became B-101, causing WMGK to slip in the ratings.
 In addition, WSNI was also playing adult contemporary music, giving Philadelphia three stations in the AC format.

-1994-1997: '70s Hits
+All-1970s hits

 On July 11, 1994, WMGK dropped the long time AC format and changed it to an all-1970s format.
-The 70s hits included classic rock, soft rock, disco and R&B. By 1995, the station added a few big 1960s and 1980s hits, and no longer used the term "Magic."
+The 1970s hits included classic rock, soft rock, disco and R&B. By 1995, the station added a few big 1960s and 1980s hits, and no longer used the term "Magic".
 By the Fall of 1995, WMGK played mostly classic rock with some rock-friendly classic hits thrown in, but not much of the harder material.

-1997- present: Classic rock
+Classic rock

 In 1997, Greater Media acquired two more Philadelphia FM stations, album rock WMMR and modern AC WXXM.
 WMGK continued to position itself as a Classic Hits station.
-But when WYSP changed its format from classic rock to modern rock, WMGK began to describe itself as classic rock, eliminated non-rock 70s songs altogether.
+But when WYSP changed its format from classic rock to modern rock, WMGK began to describe itself as classic rock, eliminated non-rock 1970s songs altogether.
 Still, with rocker WMMR in the cluster, playing plenty of harder-edged classics, WMGK leaned softer than most classic rock stations.

-On November 17, 2006, at 6 pm, former New Jersey-based classic rock station WTHK became "The New Smooth Jazz 97.5 WJJZ."
+On November 17, 2006, at 6 p.m., former New Jersey–based classic rock station WTHK became "The New Smooth Jazz 97.5 WJJZ".
 With WTHK no longer airing classic rock, WMGK became the Philadelphia region's only classic rock station.
 The station on 97.5 is now co-owned with WMGK and carries a sports radio format as WPEN-FM, which was once WMGK's call sign.

-On April Fools' Day in 2015, WMGK reverted to its broadcast to its previous adult contemporary/soft rock music format; he announced WMGK "Magic 103" and played the old Magic jingles.
+On April Fools' Day in 2015, WMGK briefly reverted to its previous adult contemporary/soft rock music format during DJ Andre Gardner program.
+Gardner announced WMGK "Magic 103" and played the old Magic jingles.
 The prank ended when a listener called in to the station to complain about the loss of classic rock.

 On July 19, 2016, Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WMGK) for $240 million.
 The FCC approved the sale on October 6, and the sale closed on November 1.